nlgranger/SeqTools/docs/examples/minibatch_iter.rst

 .. literalinclude:: minibatch_iter.py
    :lines: 39-44

-Notice the way :func:`lproc.rmap` handles functions with multiple arguments: it is the same as the standard :func:`map` function.
+Notice the way :func:`seqtools.smap` handles functions with multiple arguments: it is the same as the standard :func:`map` function.

-The final step is to return a multithreaded iterator with :func:`lproc.eager_iter` to quickly compute and return the minibatches.
+The final step is to return a multithreaded iterator with :func:`seqtools.eager_iter` to quickly compute and return the minibatches.
 To make sure that the worker are not too greedy and erase a buffer before it has been read, the `max_buffered` argument must be set appropriately.